Municipal/Partner Login Public Login

 Resources:

 Montana's Entitlement Share Payment is a yearly payment to local governments to compensate for lost property tax revenue, earmarked fees, and other revenue.
 The concept was established in 2001 by HB 124 as a way to address the potential for errors that could occur when revenue streams are redirected.
+You can find more information and previous fiscal year entitlement share documents on the Department of Revenue's website, HERE.